dsohk/rancher-devsecops-workshop/docs/part-1.md

 suse0908-harbor ec2-user@ip-172-26-22-139:~>

 ```
-2) On the Harbor VMs Terminal, run the script below to automatically setup harbor private registry on K3S in this VM instance.
+b) On the Harbor VMs Terminal, run the script below to automatically setup harbor private registry on K3S in this VM instance.

 ```
 ./99-one-step-install-harbor.sh